Tea party: Children's parties

 Tea parties are sometimes hosted by young children where the guests consist of stuffed animals, dolls, friends (both real and imaginary) and family members.

-Alice's Tea-Party
+Representations in literature

 In Lewis Carroll's Alice's Adventures in Wonderland, in the chapter "A Mad Tea-Party", Alice becomes a guest at a tea party along with the March Hare, the Hatter, and a sleeping Dormouse who remains asleep for most of the chapter.
 The other characters give Alice many riddles and stories, including the famous 'Why is a raven like a writing desk?'.
 The Hatter reveals that they have tea all day because time has punished him by eternally standing still at 6 pm (tea time).
-Alice becomes insulted and tired of being bombarded with riddles and she leaves, claiming that it was the stupidest tea party that she had ever been to.
+Alice becomes insulted and tired of being bombarded with riddles and she leaves, claiming that it was the craziest tea party that she had ever attended.